17 January 213 — WSWS

 013 and the new Scramble for Africa By Chris Marsden

-The class=’StrictlyAutoTagBold’>US for its part is presently undertaking numerous class=’StrictlyAutoTagBold’>military operations in Africa, including in the Somali Basin region, Cameroon, the Gulf of Guinea, Botswana, Senegal, South Africa, Morocco, Ghana, Tunisia, Nigeria and Liberia.
+The <strong class=’StrictlyAutoTagBold’>US for its part is presently undertaking numerous <strong class=’StrictlyAutoTagBold’>military operations in Africa, including in the Somali Basin region, Cameroon, the Gulf of Guinea, Botswana, Senegal, South Africa, Morocco, Ghana, Tunisia, Nigeria and Liberia.
 It has funded and trained the troops for the African Union Mission protecting the Somali government, and its forces play the central role in patrolling the strategic waters off the Horn of Africa.
-In addition, AFRICOM’s director of public affairs, Colonel Tom Davis boasted, “We also conduct some type of class=’StrictlyAutoTagBold’>military training or class=’StrictlyAutoTagBold’>military-to-class=’StrictlyAutoTagBold’>military engagement or activity with nearly every country on the African continent.”
+In addition, AFRICOM’s director of public affairs, Colonel Tom Davis boasted, “We also conduct some type of <strong class=’StrictlyAutoTagBold’>military training or <strong class=’StrictlyAutoTagBold’>military-to-<strong class=’StrictlyAutoTagBold’>military engagement or activity with nearly every country on the African continent.”

 The governments and corporations based in Washington, Paris, London and Beijing rely upon the myriad corrupt local regimes and movements to man their predatory wars and to police the brutal exploitation of the workers and poor peasants.